-There are grants and scholarship available for both fertility treatments and adoption.
-Please visit Funding Your Embryo Adoption for helpful resources on this topic.
+There are grants and scholarships available for both fertility treatments and adoption.

-You will learn about organizations that offer grants, scholarships, and even low to no interest adoption loans that will accept families who are completing an embryo adoption.
+There are organizations that offer grants, scholarships, and even low to no interest adoption loans that will accept families who are completing an embryo adoption.
 Many embryo adoption agencies will have more extensive information available to families that are working within their program to assist in finding the right scholarships and grants for each adopter.